HalfdanJ/halfdanjdk/content/work/elektronisktranscendens.md

 {{< vimeo 4717768 >}}

-A small interactive installation for a one day event, allowing to take pictures with a interactive wooden frame (with infrared LEDs mounted), and then "mount" the images on a video wall.
+A small interactive installation for a one day event, allowing to take pictures with an interactive wooden frame (with infrared LEDs mounted), and then "mount" the images on a video wall.